National Aquatic Centre: Facilities

 The centre is fully accessible and was commended in 6 O2 Kanchi Award categories as well as winning ILAM Gold Standard awards twice.

-In November 2012 the centre won the Fingal Business Chamber Award for "Best Sales & marketing".
+In November 2012 the centre won the Fingal Business Chamber Award for "Best Sales & Marketing".
 This added to the Dublin 15 Chamber Awards won in 2009 & 2010.

 Olympic-standard swimming pool

 The National Aquatic Centre houses Ireland's first Olympic standard pool.
 Known as the International Competition Pool, in 2003 it was used for the 2003 Special Olympics and later in the same year hosted the Ligue européenne de natation.
-In 2012, this pool hosted 16 nations from across the globe, including teams from USA, Great Britain, South Korea, Canada, Croatia and more for pre London Olympic Games training camps.
+In 2012, this pool hosted nations from across the globe, including teams from the USA, Great Britain, South Korea, Canada, Croatia and more for pre-London Olympic Games training camps.

 Aquazone Waterpark

 Aquazone is the name of a water park which operates in the National Aquatic Centre.
-The water park features three water slides (The Dark Hole, The Green Giant and the Master Blaster), a surfing-machine, a lazy river and a large pool that generates waves.
+The water park features three water slides (The Dark Hole, The Green Giant and the Master Blaster), a surfing machine, a lazy river and a large pool that generates waves.